zzeromin/RetroPie-Clcd/README.md

 ##Check
 You should check your I2C address of 16x2 CLCD.
 I saw two types of I2C LCD modules.
-Those have two address each other normally => 0x27 or 0x3f.
+Those are two address each other normally => 0x27 or 0x3f.

 <pre><code>sudo i2cdetect -y 1
      0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f